 Education is not about forcing pupils to fit a pre-determined mould, but rather preparing them to be adaptable to an everchanging world.
 We believe that education should be a stimulating and organic process that is constantly evolving.

-Pupils today will be entering the world of work in the 2020s and 2030s.
 Many of our young people are highly likely to take up jobs that do not yet exist; they will follow careers and work patterns that we may currently find difficult to imagine and it is, therefore, imperative that we prepare pupils for the 21st century and beyond.
 To that end, we empower our pupils to gain an excellent academic profile, which becomes their passport to accessing the life-defining opportunities they so richly deserve.
 At the same time, we recognise the need for pupils to develop a wide range of well-honed learning habits, encouraging them to respond with confidence and creative thinking to whatever unusual or unforeseeable challenges they may face in the future.